Common module settings

 With the om_file module, this directive also supports one or more data converters to process output data after writing.

-Data converters are processed sequentially from left to right, thus the order they are specified is important.
+Data converters are processed sequentially from left to right, thus the order they are specified in is important.
 The following example shows the syntax of the OutputType directive with two data converters and the output writer function:

 OutputType <OutputWriterFunction>, \